 - The Social Security Administration offers electronic payments for recipients of benefits.
 Paper checks are no longer mailed out as a method of payment.

-If you are a recent applicant for Social Security disability or retirement benefits, you may be wondering if you can have your benefit check mailed directly to you.
-The short and simple answer is no. The Social Security Administration (SSA) began phasing out the mailing of paper checks in 2011, and since March 1, 2013, electronic payments have been the required way for most people to receive their federal benefit payments.
+No, the Social Security Administration (SSA) began phasing out the mailing of paper checks in 2011, and since March 1, 2013, electronic payments have been the required way for most people to receive their federal benefit payments.

 Are Paper Checks Ever Available Now?